How Long to Smoke Ribs – Detailed Ribs Smoking Guide

 Your excess meat from the trimming can be thrown on the smoker as a treat for the cook to snack on, or cooked in your beans.
 There is no need to waste any of the wonderful meat.

-Special Ribs Smoking Trick: Once you have trimmed the meat and fat off of the ribs, there is a trick that some people miss.
+Special Smoking Trick: Once you have trimmed the meat and fat off, there is a trick that some people miss.
 On the underside of the ribs is a membrane.
 A white tissue that if left on will result in a chewy rib.

-Now, after you finished the first preparing step for your ribs, it is time to start your fire for smoking them.
+Now, after you finished the first preparing step, it is time to start your fire and start cooking them.

-In order to perfectly smoke your ribs, you want to maintain a temperature of 275°.
-While your smoker warms at the recommended temperature, finish your second rib preparation process.
+In order to perfectly cook your ribs, you want to maintain a temperature of 275°F. While your smoker warms at the recommended temperature, finish your second rib preparation process.

 How Long to Smoke Ribs

-First, lay your ribs on the grill, away from the fire with the meat side up.
-Place a water bowl or tray in with the ribs.
-This water bath will help you smoke juicy ribs.
+First, lay them on the grill, away from the fire with the meat side up.
+Place a water bowl or tray in with your meat.
+This water bath will help you make a juicy final cook.

 You need to frequently watch the temperature gauge and maintain 275°F. If you want to easily maintaining this temperature, you should not open your lid frequently.
 Every time you open the cover, the heat comes down, the smoke goes out, and you extend the amount of time needed to smoke ribs.
 Let the wood work its magic.
 You need to trust yourself here.
 I know that the temptation is strong to frequently check them, but you need to be stronger.